-The 2013/14-2015/16 First Peoples' Cultural Council Service Plan was prepared by staff at First Peoples' under the Board's direction in accordance with the Budget Transparency and Accountability Act and B.C.
+The Revised 2013/14-2015/16 First Peoples' Cultural Council Service Plan was prepared by staff at First Peoples' under the Board's direction in accordance with the Budget Transparency and Accountability Act and B.C.
 Reporting Principles.
 The plan is consistent with government's strategic priorities and fiscal plan.
 The Board is accountable for the contents of the plan, including what has been included in the plan and how it has been reported.

-All significant assumptions, policy decisions, events and identified risks, as of December 2012 have been considered in preparing the plan.
+To the best of our knowledge, the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing the plan.
 The performance measures presented are consistent with the First Peoples' Cultural Council's mandate and goals, and focus on aspects critical to the organization's performance.
 The targets in this plan have been determined based on an assessment of First Peoples' operating environment, forecast conditions, risk assessment and past performance.